WindVChen/V2M4/README.md

    - The code has been tested with **Python 3.10 + Pytorch 2.4.0 + CUDA 12.1**.

 3. Datasets
    - There have been demo-datasets in [examples](examples), you can directly run the reconstruction code below to see the results.
+For the full benchmark dataset used in our paper, please access [Google Drive](https://drive.google.com/drive/folders/1cv-GmODZ0eMGSh_aX8XKuFcRi6BOpUo0?usp=sharing) to download the evaluation dataset.
    - If you want to test your own videos, please follow the format of the demo datasets.
 (The input image frames could be either RGB images with background or transparent RGBA images.)
 We also provide some useful data preparation scripts in [data_preparation_tools](data_preparation_tools) to help you prepare the input data.
-  *(For better performance, it is recommended that the object in the first frame has minimal part overlap and that no parts are touching each other.
+  *(For better performance, it is **highly recommended** that **the object in the first frame has minimal part overlap and that no parts are touching each other**.
 This helps avoid artificial topology issues during reconstruction.)*

 ## 4D Mesh Animation Reconstruction
 To reconstruct a 4D mesh animation from a single monocular video, please refer to the following command: